CSCfi/scalable-python/Doc/library/socket.rst

    and *port*, you can pass ``NULL`` to the underlying C API.

    The *family*, *socktype* and *proto* arguments can be optionally specified in order to narrow the list of addresses returned.
-Passing zero as a value for each of these arguments selects the full range of results.
+By default, their value is ``0``, meaning that the full range of results is selected.
    The *flags* argument can be one or several of the ``AI_*`` constants, and will influence how results are computed and returned.
+Its default value is ``0``.
 For example, :const:`AI_NUMERICHOST` will disable domain name resolution and will raise an error if *host* is a domain name.

    The function returns a list of 5-tuples with the following structure:

    ``(family, socktype, proto, canonname, sockaddr)``

-   In these tuples, *family*, *socktype*, *proto* are all integers and are meant to be passed to the :func:`socket` function.  *canonname* will be a string representing the canonical name of the *host* if :const:`AI_CANONNAME` is part of the *flags* argument; else *canonname* will be empty.  *sockaddr* is a tuple describing a socket address, whose
+   In these tuples, *family*, *socktype*, *proto* are all integers and are meant to be passed to the :func:`.socket` function.  *canonname* will be a string representing the canonical name of the *host* if :const:`AI_CANONNAME` is part of the *flags* argument; else *canonname* will be empty.  *sockaddr* is a tuple describing a socket address, whose